jsarenik/price.bublina.eu.org/README.md

 file which resembles the original.

 The script `./update-csv-inline.sh` is the latest addition.
-It generates the `public/index.html` which is smaller than the original way.
+It generates the `public/index.html` which is smaller compared to the one generated using the original way.

 To update IPFS, `./update-ipfs.sh` script can be used.